HomelabGeneration/portainer-templates/README.md

 📍 Here we will be running a Ansible Playbook to prepare Ubuntu Server for running docker.

-1. Ensure you are able to SSH into your nodes from your workstation using a private SSH key **without a passphrase**.
+1. Add hosts to file .ansible/inventory/hosts.yml.
+Ensure you are able to SSH into your nodes from your workstation using a private SSH key **without a passphrase**.
 This is how Ansible is able to connect to your remote nodes.

    [How to configure SSH key-based authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)